Improved cosmological constraints on axion-lepton interactions: Results

 \section{Results}

 Let us now discuss the results of our cosmological analysis in the form of constraints on axion-lepton couplings for lepton-flavor conserving (LFC) and lepton-flavor violating (LFV) processes separately.
-In addition, we analyse an approximate bound imposed on massive axions being a form of warm dark matter (wDM) which are relevant for $m_a\gtrsim\mathcal{O}(10)$~eV.
+In addition, we analyse an approximate bound on warm DM component, which can be relevant for axions with masses $m_a\gtrsim\mathcal{O}(10)$~eV.